Fundamentals

 Scene Objects

-Scene objects, usually including the safety fence, picking bin, tray, camera, camera mounting frame, and so on, refer to objects in the real scenarios where the robot performs various tasks.
+Scene objects, usually including the safety fence, picking bin, tray, camera, camera mounting frame, refer to objects in the real scenarios where the robot performs various tasks.

 Workflow